mistrs2p/mistrs2p/README.md

 - 👋 Hi, I’m @mistrs2p
-- 🌱 JS developer and experienced for almost a decade
+- 🌱 JS developer and experienced for almost a decade - React.js, Vue.js, FastAPI, DJango

 <!---
 mistrs2p/mistrs2p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.